 We went to Washington DC!

-HOW DID THEY PICK WASHINGTON DC FOR US?
+HOW DID PACK UP AND GO PICK WASHINGTON DC FOR US?

 When you book your trip, they ask you lots of questions.
 Everything from previous travel to things you prefer to do are on the questionnaire.
 We’ve both lived in bigger cities (Birmingham, Atlanta, Tampa) so we made sure to include that info so we didn’t end up there.
 We also noted the places we’ve recently been or will be going in the next few months (Orlando, Nashville, St. Louis) so they wouldn’t send us there.